Acupuncture for Fertility: Can It Help and 5 Places to Start

-The first thing you might be wondering is, does acupuncture for fertility actually work?
+The obvious question is whether or not acupuncture for fertility actually works?
 Many fertility treatments, such as IVF and IUI, have a strong scientific basis behind them.
 The evidence behind acupuncture, on the other hand, is less conclusive — but there is still preliminary research to show that acupuncture can be an effective treatment for infertility.

 These studies show that acupuncture is most effective when combined with Western methods for fertility treatment, like IVF and IUI.
 When combining IUI with acupuncture and other techniques from Traditional Chinese Medicine (TCM), conception rates increased by 26 percent.

 There are a few reasons why scientists think acupuncture works for infertility.
-For one thing, acupuncture promotes relaxation and decreases stress levels, regulates the menstrual cycle and improves blood flow to the uterus — all of which may improve fertility.
+For one thing, acupuncture promotes relaxation, decreases stress levels, regulates the menstrual cycle and improves blood flow to the uterus — all of which may improve fertility.

 Acupuncture may also help regulate conditions associated with infertility, such as polycystic ovarian syndrome (PCOS) and endometriosis.
 Additionally, acupuncture can relieve some of the negative side effects of fertility-promoting drugs used in Western treatments, such as bloating and nausea, to make your fertility journey more comfortable.

-Acupuncture should always be performed by a trained professional.
-Look for an acupuncturist who is registered with the American Board of Medical Acupuncture.
-These acupuncturists are required to be MDs or DOs, so they have additional medical qualifications in addition to their training in acupuncture that may be helpful for fertility treatment.
+Acupuncture should always be performed by a trained professional and you should for an acupuncturist who is registered with the American Board of Medical Acupuncture.
+These acupuncturists are required to be MDs or DOs and are more likely to have additional medical qualifications in addition to their training in acupuncture that may be helpful for fertility treatment.

-Women are advised to begin acupuncture treatments at a hospital or clinic three months before beginning IUI or IVF for the best results.
+For best results, women are advised to begin acupuncture treatments at a hospital or clinic three months before beginning IUI or IVF.
 At your first visit, the acupuncturist will interview you about the conditions that may be contributing to your infertility, followed by a 20-to-40-minute session using acupuncture needles.

-Acupuncture needles are slim needles used especially to target acupuncture points for fertility.
+Acupuncture needles are slim needles used especially to target points related to fertility.
 Most people experience little to no pain during these treatments, though the needles may seem intimidating at first!
-There are also very few side effects, though occasionally bruising may occur at the sites where needles were inserted.
+There are also very few side effects, though occasional bruising may occur at the sites where needles were inserted.

 Most acupuncturists will recommend treatment one to three times per week to address the underlying causes of your infertility.
-You and your partner may both want to schedule acupuncture sessions — especially if you experience male factor infertility — since some studies suggest acupuncture is more effective for fertility treatment when undergone by both partners.
+You and your partner may both want to schedule acupuncture sessions — especially if you experience male infertility — since some studies suggest acupuncture is more effective when undergone by both partners.

 The most common areas where acupuncture needles are selected to be inserted include the head, ears, hands, lower legs, feet and abdomen.
-However, a few acupuncture points are directly linked to fertility — below, we discuss some of those points, where they are located and how they are thought to improve fertility outcomes in patients.
+Below, we’ll explore some of those points, where they are located and how they are thought to improve fertility outcomes in patients.

 Zigongxue: Uterus Point